ggirelli/oligo-melting/README.md

 oligo-melting
 ===

+## Duplexes

-The `oligomelt.py` script, implemented in Python, allows to calculate the melting temperature of a nucleic acid duplex, provided the sequence of one of the two strands.
+The `melt_duplex.py` script, implemented in Python, allows to calculate the melting temperature of a nucleic acid duplex, provided the sequence of one of the two strands.

 The hybridization delta free energy calculation is based on the N-N thermodynamic values in literature and is available for DNA:DNA[^3], RNA:RNA[^1] and DNA:RNA[^2] duplexes.
 The melting temperature calculation is based on Santalucia, 1998[^4].
 Sodium and cagnesium concentration correction is based on the work of Owczarzy et al[^5][^6].
 Formamide correction can be performed based on two different published models[^7][^8].